ChenLiu-1996/CitationMap/README.md

         generate_citation_map(scholar_id)
     ```

+    Note that in Version 4.4, we support manual edit of the csv.
+You can run `generate_citation_map` first, and get the csv and HTML.
+Then, you can manually modify the csv content, and generate an updated HTML by running `generate_citation_map` again with `parse_csv=True`.

     Note that in Version 4.0, we will cache the results before identifying affiliations.
 So if you want to rerun the same author from scratch, you need to delete the cache (default location is 'cache').

     More input arguments are shown in [the demo script](https://github.com/ChenLiu-1996/CitationMap/blob/main/demo/demo.py).